-We have introduced a new curtailment forecast and index for managed connections, providing a better service to connections customers.
+We have introduced a new curtailment forecast and index for flexible connections, providing a better service to connections customers.

 What is it?